chocolatey/choco-wiki/PackageDownloadCache.md

 ### Why can't you offer it publicly?
 Software distribution and legal reasons - the short of it is that we can't have a public archive of software out there.
 So we require a user to be licensed with a pro/business version to be able to take advantage of this capability.

-### I'm a software vendor, should I be concerned about you caching my files?
+### I'm a software vendor, should I be concerned about you caching my software files?
 In short, you need not be concerned.
 We are offering private files to private users as a service.
 We are not modifying, selling, renting, leasing, lending, or sub-licensing these files.
 We are also not offering these files to the public in any way, shape or form.

 What we are doing is no different than what most companies do when it comes to software.
 An organization would usually download all software that its constituents would use to an internal file share.
 We are doing the same thing for our licensed users, offering a private internal distribution just for them and not publicly.
 Fortunately that means we are not violating any distribution rights because those files are not available publicly, only to private users that have obtained a license.